JustinSDK/XD-js-Toy/README.md

 XD-js
 =====

 The example library of my writing [JavaScript Essence](http://openhome.cc/eGossip/JavaScript/).
 It mimics jQuery and may be a good start if you want to study the source code of jQuery.
 The XD library is enhanced step by step to cooperate with the schedule of [JavaScript Essence](http://openhome.cc/eGossip/JavaScript/).
-Their respective description is as follows:
+Their respective descriptions are as follows:

 * gossip-0.1.js - [Writing a Utility Library](http://openhome.cc/eGossip/JavaScript/UtilityLibrary.html)
 * gossip-0.2.js - [Writing a DOM Library](http://openhome.cc/eGossip/JavaScript/DOMLibrary.html)